Hey, I’m Paris!

 I immersed myself in the experience–made good friends, joined the choir, and explored my academic interests in African American social issues.
 (I was drawn to understanding why poverty persisted in my community, and boy did I learn a lot about systemic oppression!)

 When I graduated, working in education was a natural next step.
 After all, education had saved me from my circumstances and helped me access an entirely different life.
+I wanted to help others do the same.

 I worked in “college access” – helping low-income families across the country gain access to elite educational opportunities – for years.
+I loved the work.
+But loving your work doesn’t automatically translate to financial security.

 I was living in a tiny studio apartment, spending lots of money on my car note, student loans (from graduate school–college was free!), and credit card bills from the debt I had been accumulating over the years.

 In some ways, I felt like a success.
 My community had celebrated my achievement of an Ivy League degree.
 I was doing work that I loved.
-And I had just taken an international trip to see Beyonce perform in Portugal for my golden birthday!
+And I had just taken an international trip to see Beyoncé perform in Portugal for my golden birthday!

 But something wasn’t right financially.
 I was earning a lot less than my friends from college, and honestly feeling pretty broke at the end of each month.